DarkGuardian641/Machine-Learning-Projects/01 - Simple Linear Regression/README.md

 ## Dataset

-The dataset used in this project is `canada_per_capita_income.csv`, which contains the following columns:
+The dataset used in this project is [canada_per_capita_income.csv](https://github.com/DarkGuardian641/Machine-Learning-Projects/blob/main/01%20-%20Simple%20Linear%20Regression/canada_per_capita_income.csv), which contains the following columns:

 - Year : The year ranging from 1970 to 2016.
 - Per capita income (USD) : The per capita income in US dollars for the corresponding year.